sethuiyer/Image-to-Image-Search/README.md

 * `query.py` : Given a description, returns nearest description and their image path as JSON response.
 (CLI)
 * `main.py` : Main program, elastic search server must be running before launching this program.
 (CLI)
 * `server.py` : launches the webapp to do the reverse image search (Webapp)
 * `custom_index.py`: Index custom datasets to the elastic search server.
+This file accepts a file named `custom_dataset.json`.
+For more info, look at the docstring of this file.
 Make sure to put these images inside `static/img/` folder.
 For example, if the location is `dogs/dog001.jpg` as per the JSON file, the actual location would be interpreted as `static/img/dogs/dog001.jpg` by the search engine.
-For more info, look at the docstring of this file.

 ### What you can expect in future versions?
 1. Extend the index.py to accomodate custom datasets. :white_check_mark: